mjdanielson/University-of-Oregon/Labs/Population-Tutorial/03-Population-Choropleth.md

 ### Initializing the map!

-To begin, we will be using a sample code created by the documentation team at Mapbox to initialize a simple web map in JSFiddle.
+To begin, we will be using a sample code created by the documentation team at Mapbox to initialize a web map in JSFiddle.

 ```HTML
 <!DOCTYPE html>